Networking and Communications

 Master Board:

 The sitar PCB (input board), which includes a XIAO RP2040, capacitive touch pads, a NeoPixel, a switch, and a JST connector for I2C communication.
-This board is used to detect touch inputs and send data.
+This board is responisble for sending data to student1 when the pushbutton pressed.

-The output PCB (audio board), which includes a XIAO RP2040, a DFPlayer Mini MP3 module, and a speaker.
+The output device week PCB (audio board), which includes a XIAO RP2040, a DFPlayer Mini MP3 module, and a speaker.
 This board is responsible for receiving data and playing audio.

-The main issue is that the output PCB does not have a JST connector or proper I2C connection points, as it has a pin header made for servo motor - used this to connect a breakout board.
+The main issue is that the output PCB does not have a JST connector or proper I2C connection points, as it has 4 pin header made for servo motor - used two of them to connect a breakout board.

 To solve this, I will design a small breakout board that connects to the servo header using sockets and provides a JST connector with SDA, SCL, VCC, and GND for I2C communication.